huaxuyu/masscubedocs/content/docs/_index.md

 - **User-friendly**: MassCube provides a user-friendly command-line interface (CLI) to facilitate data processing.

-- **Scalable**: MassCube is designed to handle large-scale metabolomics data.
+- **Scalable**: MassCube handles large-scale metabolomics data efficiently and memory-friendly.

-- **Reproducible**: MassCube provides a project file to store all the parameters and results, which ensures the reproducibility of the analysis.
+- **Reproducible**: A project file contains all the parameters and package versions used in the analysis, which ensures reproducibility.

 - **Visualization**: MassCube provides visualization tools to help users understand the data better.